nims-dpfc/nims-hyrax/README.md

 Open a console and try running `docker -h` and `docker-compose -h` to verify they are both accessible.

-Create the environment file `.env.production` and set the postgres database username and password and the secret key.
-You can use the `example.env.production` file as template.
+Create the environment file `.env`.
+You can start by copying the template file `.env.template` to `.env` and customizing the values to your setup.

 To build and run the system in a development environment, issue the docker-compose `up` command:
 ```bash
 $ docker-compose up --build
 ```